Passion for design comes from a deep understanding of how things work and from looking for constant efficiency.

 When approaching design, many people’s initial instinct is to focus on beauty.
 They create beautiful things and develop amazing ideas, but those ideas don’t seem to work.
 Alternatively, other people’s instinct is to focus on functionality.
 They create things that could be useful, except nobody wants to use them.
 When it comes to web design, and this is particularly true in the healthcare community, you have people who either focus on beautiful sites that offer poor content or who focus on functional sites that offer an overwhelming amount of information.
 It’s no secret that overcrowded websites have the lowest rates of reading.
 It’s not a matter of quantity of information, but rather the distribution of information, that is important.

 At Boider, we try to balance both approaches.
 We understand it’s important for you to say whatever you want to say.
 For that reason we believe that beauty and functionality can’t be separated.
 People are naturally drawn to attractive things but only stay and want to share if there is something useful for them.

 Since their invention, printed materials were used to communicate ideas.
 Typefaces are the physical appearance of the written word.
 They can transmit a mood or emphasize or diminish an idea by themselves.
 For that reason, all our designs are carefully crafted while paying close attention to typefaces.
 We consider which to use, how to combine different typefaces, how many typefaces to combine in one design, etc.

-Below are examples of designs we have created based on real clients.
+Below are examples of real designs we have created.
 We believe they will give you a good idea of our thought process and approach to design.
-We hope you enjoy them.